davidlamt/personal-blog/content/post/software-development/18-run-script-on-boot-using-rcd.md

 First of all, the .d suffix indicates those are directories.
 These rc directories contain instructions that should be executed according to the runlevel.

-For instance, rc1.d contain instructions that should be evoked when the runlevel is 1. rc2.d corresponds with runlevel 2 and so on.
+For instance, rc1.d contains instructions that should be evoked when the runlevel is 1. rc2.d corresponds with runlevel 2 and so on.

 As a side note, the .d suffix is used to differentiate the command (rc1) from the directory (rc1.d) the command uses.

 ## Adding a Script

-Let's assume that you have a script called `run-demo.sh` that starts your application, and you would like the script to run on boot.
+Let's assume that you have a script called `run-demo.sh` that starts your application and you would like the script to run on boot.

 We need to create a soft symbolic link to that script within the correct rc*.d folder for your runlevel.